Fahim-Mahmud625/Python-Mastery-2025/05 Advanced Python Decorators/README.md

 | `05 Why we need Decorators.py`     | Discussing the importance and benefits of using decorators by creating performance decorator and excercises.   |

 ## 📌 Notes
-- Each script builds upon the previous one to enhance understanding of decoratrs.
+- Each script builds upon the previous one to enhance understanding of decoratrs.
-- Practical examples are provided to illustrate the application of decoratrs.
+- Practical examples are provided to illustrate the application of decoratrs.
 - Contributions and feedback are welcome!

 Happy coding! 🚀🐍